teo-sanchez/teo-sanchez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher specializing in human-AI interaction.
-Starting january 2025, I will be a Marie-Skłodowska Curie (MSCA) fellow at the Munich Interactive Intelligence Initiative (MI3) at LMU, working with Prof. Ophelia Deroy.
+I am a postdoctoral researcher specializing in human-AI interaction at the [Munich Center for Digital Sciences and AI](), at [Hochschule München University of Applied Sciences].
+Starting january 2025, I will be a [Marie-Skłodowska Curie (MSCA) fellow]() at the [Munich Interactive Intelligence Initiative (MI3)]() at [LMU](), working with Prof. Ophelia Deroy.
 My project will investigate *How does human agency shape machine learning understanding?*

 My primary research focus is on understanding how people comprehend and can interact with AI systems.
 I am interested in designing both inclusive and reflective interactions with machine learning systems.